khrynczenko/blog/content/2020-05-27-no_discard.md

 }
 ```

-So we get the good of `[[nodiscard]]` and still have the flexibility.
+We get the benefits of `[[nodiscard]]` and still maintain the flexibility.

-Im am not so sure about usefulness of `[[nodiscard]]` on *classes* and *enums*
+Im am not so sure how `[[nodiscard]]` useful is with *classes* and *enums*
-except when they the indicate errors maybe.
+except maybe when they the indicate errors.

-I hope that this is useful overview of the `[[nodiscard]]` attribute and
+I hope that it has been useful quick overview of the `[[nodiscard]]`
-I encourage you to think about using it in your own projects.
+attribute and I encourage you to think about using it in your own projects.

 ___
-*Here comes my opinion so please bare with me...*
+*Here comes my opinion so please bear with me...*
 So I know there are cases
-where we do not care about returned value but I believe that those
+where we do not care about a returned value but I believe that those
 are few and far between and because of that we should apply `[[nodiscard]]` to
 all functions except when we have a good reason not to.
 I would love to have
-it by default but yeah we are in C++ world and we have to consider things like
+it as default but yeah we are in C++ world and we have to consider things like
 backward compatibility and impacting existing code-bases.

-Albeit I have beef with attributes in general is that it makes C++ code which is already very verbose even more cluttered with keywords.
+I must say that I have a small beef with attributes in general.
+I feel
+that they make C++ code, which is already very verbose, even more cluttered.
 We already have
-`consextpr`, `noexcept`, `inline`, `virtual`, `override` etc. Things are
+`constexpr`, `noexcept`, `inline`, `virtual`, `override` etc. Things are
 are getting out of hand.
-Nowadays declarations are starting to look like monsters.
+Nowadays declarations are starting to look like little monsters.
 I pity those who start their journey with C++ and have to look
 at modern C++.
-There is just so much cognitive overhead when compare to `C with classes` or other languages.
+There is just so much cognitive overhead when compared to *"C with classes"* or other languages.

 ```c++
 template<typename T, typename = std::enable_if<std::is_arithmetic<T>::value>>
 [[nodiscard]] constexpr bool is_positive(T&& number) noexcept;
 ```

+So it is not a problem specific to attributes per se.

-So I stared learning when C++11 was becoming a thing and learned C++ gradually.
+I started learning when C++11 was becoming a thing and learned C++ gradually.
 I fear that nowadays newcomers can become overwhelmed and hence discouraged
 to use C++.

-Yeah we get all these goodies in Modern C++ but there is some cost.
-I think getting into the language for newcomers might be becoming harder and harder.
+Yeah we get all these goodies in Modern C++ (which I love and encourage others
+to use) but there is some cost.
+I think newcomers can find it harder and harder
+getting into the language and that worries me.